TannerWoodworth/flashcardApp/readme.md

 # flashcardApp

-A barebones flashcard application created with AngularJS
+A barebones flashcard app built with AngularJS

 **NOTE: This project is in its very early stages and SHOULD NOT be expected to function properly.**